B4cktr4ckers/maltego-user-guide/README.md

-# Maltego for Malware Analysis: Beginner's Guide
+# 📖💻 Maltego : Beginner's Guide 💻📖
 Want to know how maltego works to help you with your next assignment? <br>
 You don't know the software? <br>
 Did you get lost on github? <br>